pendrangonLi/penspec/read_part.md

-## generate some function to read basis info
+# generate some function to read basis info
-111
+## function table